RoyalUr/RoyalUr-Java/README.md

-# RoyalGameOfUr API
+# 🎲 Royal-Game-Of-Ur Java API

-This API is intended to be used to load, play, analyse, and save games of The Royal Game of Ur.
-This API will also be designed to support many different rule sets of The Royal Game of Ur beyond the basic rule set proposed by Dr Irving Finkel.
+This project provides a Java API for the play and analysis of games of the Royal Game of Ur.
+This API is designed to support many rule sets of the Royal Game of Ur.
+More documentation will be added here as this API is developed.